Wiechciu/bookini/README.md

 ## 💡 MAYBE

 - Refactor bookings in the calendar view into their own objects, instead of simply coloring calendar fields
+- Allow drag & drop to change booking dates and rooms